FlatCore-CMS 2.0.9 has a cross-site scripting (XSS) vulnerability in pages.edit.php through meta tags and content sections.

 if (is_array($_POST['addon'])) {

-Input Source: The $_POST['addon'] variable is directly taken from user input.
+The $_POST['addon'] variable is directly taken from user input.

-Why XSS Exists in This Code:
+Why XSS Exists in This Code

-Lack of Input Validation and Sanitization: The code takes user input from $_POST, but there is no attempt to validate or sanitize the input before processing it.
+The code takes user input from $_POST, but there is no validation or sanitization before processing.
 Attackers can manipulate form data to inject malicious scripts.

-Potential Rendering of Unescaped Data: If $page_meta_robots or $page_addon_string are later used in an HTML context (e.g., in a meta tag, HTML content, or JavaScript), and the input is not sanitized, it opens up the possibility for XSS attacks.
-When the injected data is executed in the victim's browser, it could result in session hijacking, credential theft, or other malicious actions.
+If $page_meta_robots or $page_addon_string are later used in an HTML context (e.g., meta tag, HTML content, or JavaScript) without escaping, it opens the possibility of XSS.
+When injected data runs in a victim’s browser, it can lead to session hijacking, credential theft, or other malicious actions.